Coprinellus: Species

 As of July 2022, Index Fungorum accepted 62 species of Coprinellus.
 In recent years many species were added to the genus having mostly been moved from Coprinus whilst numerous species were removed and placed in the genus Tulosesus in 2020.
 One species was moved to the monotypic genus Punjabia.
 The total number of accepted species has not changed greatly from the 66 in 2019, however many species have been moved.
 Due to the significant changes to this genus recently many old synonyms are likely to still be in use.
+As of February 2026, there were 73 accepted species of Coprinellus in Index Fungorum.

 Many of these species appear similar and require microscopic analysis to differentiate and identify.